gcrnet/gcrnet.github.io/_tutorials/globus_cli.md

 ## Endpoint Commands

 #### Endpoint IDs and Display Names
-Most Globus Command Line Interface (CLI) commands require you to specify one or more endpoints, so it is important to understand how Globus endpoints are identified.
+Most Globus CLI commands require you to specify one or more endpoints, so it is important to understand how Globus endpoints are identified.
 Each endpoint has a globally unique 32 character ID as well as a user-friendly and non-unique "display name".
 It is the ID that must be used in CLI commands.

 #### Searching for Endpoints
 To acquire the necessary endpoint IDs, users can search using the CLI's `endpoint search` command.